 While the compensation received may influence the advertising content, topics or posts made in this blog, we will give you our honest opinions, findings, beliefs, or experiences on those topics or products.
 Sometimes too we rely upon other customer opinions to add depth to our understanding.
 We value your trust.

-After all, when we’re not promoting some product, we too are buyers and rely on the opinions and testimonials of others so we know how important it is to retain your trust.
+Besides not even Dorothy and I agree on everything regarding a product, meal, or movie I like. 😀 Further, when we’re not promoting some product, we too are buyers and rely on the opinions and testimonials of others so we know how important it is to retain your trust.

 Be aware that one form of compensation is for advertising that appears on our site, such as Google AdWords or AdSense.
 In these cases, we have no direct control over the ads Google or other advertisers place.
 We make no claims about those products.